Zanxis/R34Sharp/.github/docs/entities/posts.md

 			new R34TagModel("Bowser"),
 		},

-		// Defines the chunk to be searched.
+		// Defines the offset to be searched.
-		Chunk = new Optional<int>(i),
+		Offset = new Optional<int>(i),
 	});
 }
 ```

 <br/>

-See that in the example above, the search takes place within a loop that, through the iterator (i), merges other chunks in the search, resulting in:
+See that in the example above, the search takes place within a loop that, through the iterator (i), merges other offsets in the search, resulting in:

-- When chunks is set to 0 (default value), the search fetches the first Xth posts requested, when chunks is set to 1, the search fetches the Xth posts after the previous search, and so on.
+- When offsets is set to 0 (default value), the search fetches the first Xth posts requested, when offsets is set to 1, the search fetches the Xth posts after the previous search, and so on.

 That way, you might get more posts than the allowed limit.